Hasideans: Primary sources

-Analysis
+Nature and character

-Loosely speaking, there are three main branches to take with these references to the Hasideans.
+Loosely speaking, there are three main branches to take with these references to the Hasideans as to who they were.

+Unorganized faithful

 The simplest option is to deny that the Hasideans were a coherent group at all.
 In this case, 1 Maccabees was merely expressing that some of the "faithful" of Israel joined with Mattathias, and other "faithful" were content to negotiate with Alcimus (if unwisely according to the author of 1 Maccabees).
 They would not be greatly distinguished from any other traditionalist Jews.

+Daniel R. Schwartz notes that 1 Maccabees 2:42 has significant textual variants between the oldest manuscripts.
+The Codex Alexandrinus, the Vulgate Latin translation, and Syriac translations read "Hasideans" (Ἀσιδαῖων, Asidaíon); however, the Codex Sinaiticus, the Venetus, and Old Latin translations only read "Judeans" (Ιουδαίων, Ioudaíon) instead.
+Schwartz prefers the "Judeans" reading which would eliminate mention of the Hasideans there entirely, and suggests that a translator from Hebrew to Greek may have simply erred when choosing to transliterate the Hebrew hasidim as if it were a proper name, or some other scribal meddling.

+A group of zealous warriors

-Another option is to consider them a group, but a group largely in sync with Judas Maccabeus and the Hasmoneans, if possibly extra-pious.
+Another option is to consider them a group who indeed took the proper name hasidim or a variant thereof, but a group largely in sync with Judas Maccabeus and the Hasmoneans, if possibly extra-pious.
 In this version, the Hasideans were a distinct group that allied with Judas early and remained so during the revolt.
 The incident described in 1 Maccabees 7 was not a major split or philosophical difference, but a tactical one.
 The Maccabees had been crushingly defeated at the Battle of Beth Zechariah in 162 BCE, had declined to interfere with Bacchides' campaign in 161 BCE, and were likely still rebuilding.
 The Hasideans had been true allies of Judas, but some of them had hoped to negotiate for concessions and relief thinking Alcimus a moderate, and the government used the opportunity to execute those who showed up.
 Still, in this scenario, the government was correct in perceiving the Hasideans as opponents.
 Judas declined to negotiate personally, deciding it was not good to negotiate from a position of weakness, and he would need to win again on the battlefield before a longer-term peace could be secured.
 In this view, the incident proved him correct: negotiations undertaken before the rebels held more ground would only result in their defeat.